-In 2021-22, head coach Taffe Charles will be entering his third year and second season leading the Carleton Ravens men’s basketball team after spending 12 seasons with the women’s basketball program.
+In 2022-23, head coach Taffe Charles will be entering his fourth year and leading the Carleton Ravens men’s basketball team after spending 12 seasons with the women’s basketball program.

 The 2017-18 campaign will go down as the greatest season in Carleton women’s basketball history as Charles led the Ravens to a perfect 29-0 record, the OUA Critelli Cup championship and the Bronze Baby national championship.